AmberPerard/GOAP_Zombie_AI/README.md

 My implementation is on a 2D zombie survival game written by the DAE teachers.
 The project itself is written in c++.

+### Short conclusion

+I loved working with GOAP, it seems very handy to make a bigger behavior system that can make decision on the fly to have the perfect plan for the moment.

+I will definitely remember this method.
+If I find any free time will try to continue to develop this project.

 ## What is GOAP?

+---

 Goal Oriented Action Planning is a type of AI that uses a goal and executes actions based on a virtual state of the environment it is in.
 It is commonly used to allow AI to make decisions and take actions based on their goals and the available resources to them.